 If somebody keeps an eye on the RMlive site and dicks around with the synching whenever it fails, we can keep the live results going off and on throughout the day.
 But it sure would be better if this was a set-and-forget thing.

 I saw an error banner indicating X number of errors in a row.
 Sometimes this would then report "all fixed now." and go back to auto updating.
 Is there a place these errors are logged so I can get better data on what's going on?
 Thanks.

 Curious, is there a reason, you put the entire WAP outside instead of just an antenna?
 We were planning on using a normal wireless router, located inside the trailer.
 Its 3 antenna would be relocated outside via extension cables.
 Is there a reason we should not do this?

 Primarily it's because of reliability and reliability.
 The AP we're using is completely waterproof and designed to be pole mounted outdoors.
 The antenna we purchased is designed to be used specifically with that access point and is also designed to be pole mounted.

 The AP we went with is a Ubiquiti Rocket M2 (now the Ubiquiti AirMax Rocket M2) and the Ubiquiti AirMax Omni 2G10, there's also a 2G13, but honestly it's a little overkill.

-For people that try to make reliable networks (things that don't have to be fucked with.... ever) this is the way to go.
-Consumer access points available at walmart or best buy or any other big box store are generally shit, and designed to fail after an extraordinarily short amount of time.
+For people that try to make reliable networks (things that don't have to be mess with.... ever) this is the way to go.
+Consumer access points available at big box stores are generally made to fail and sometimes fail after an extraordinarily short amount of time.